Protesters gather at GOP convention to rally for abortion and immigrant rights, end to war in Gaza

 “Common sense gun laws are just that.
 Common sense,” he said.
 “The GOP has refused to enact common sense gun laws, in part, because it hasn’t hit home for them.”

-Before the shooting in Pennsylvania, the activist coalition had been at odds with the city and law enforcement for months over a march route.
-Activists lost a lawsuit over restrictions on where they could demonstrate and had raised concerns about their message being stifled.

-But on Friday they announced a “handshake agreement” over their route that includes allowing a city representative to accompany their protest to “make sure things go without a hitch.”

-City officials and federal authorities have repeatedly said their priority is safety and insist they've made free speech accommodations.
-The city has allowed protests at two parks near the convention.
+A heavy police presence in the city was assured, with officers from multiple jurisdictions providing security.
+Milwaukee officials and federal authorities have repeatedly said their priority is safety and insist they've made free speech accommodations.

-One, Haymarket Square Park, is visible from the convention site.
-There is to be a city-provided stage in the vicinity and speakers will get 20 minutes apiece.
-A city sign-up lists more than 100 people with a wide range of agendas, including anti-abortion rights activists, veterans groups and political candidates.
-The other park, Zeidler Union Square, is just under a mile away.

-Activists say they'll infuse their messages with moments of levity, including costumes and a television ventriloquist who is bringing a Trump puppet.

 Many activists are using the experience in Milwaukee to prepare for the Democratic National Convention in Chicago next month.
 That event is expected to draw even more people, and Chicago police have been undergoing training on constitutional policing and preparing for the possibility of mass arrests.